discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 - You can run Pistol instead of Focus on fights with multiple enemies when deciding to run this variant as <Skill name="Phantasmal Warden"/> does not always attack your target.
 - Greatswords, Swords, Pistols and Foci with <Item name="Night" type="Sigil" disableText/>, <Item name="Serpent Slaying" type="Sigil" disableText/> and other slaying sigils.
-- Torch for stealth, blasting and precasting
+- Torch for stealth, blasting, and precasting
 - Staff for precasting at certain bosses.
 - Shield for blocks if you are skipping with <Specialization name="Chronomancer"/>